Appointment with Death (film): Production

 Filming took place in Israel.
 The denouement takes place at the Springs of Sataf.
+Lauren Bacall, who was Jewish, agreed to be cast in the film as it gave her the opportunity to visit Israel for the first time.

 Director Michael Winner had become known for violent films but this represented a change of pace.
 "You won't see Lauren Bacall walking around machine-gunning everyone," he said.
 "In fact, it's my first picture in years that was under budget on blood."
 There were plans for Winner to adapt another Agatha Christie tale for the film the following year, but this did not happen.